bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 More Example Notebooks
 ~~~~~~~~~~~~~~~~~~~~~~

-Many more examples using Jupyter Notebook can be found in the `bokeh-notebook`_
+Many more examples using notebook can be found in the `bokeh-notebook`_
 repository.
 First, clone the repository locally:

 .. code:: sh

     git clone https://github.com/bokeh/bokeh-notebooks.git

-Then, launch Jupyter Notebook in your web browser.
+Then, launch the Jupyter notebooks in your web browser.
 Alternatively, live notebooks
 that can be run immediately online are hosted by `Binder`_.

 Additionally, there are some notebooks under `examples`_ in the main `Bokeh`_